 Buying a guard dog is a very important decision.
-Often, it is precipitated by situation that has threatened your family, home, or property.
+Often, it is precipitated by a situation that has threatened your family, home, or property.
 Although it may seem fairly easy to simply buy a specific breed of dog and allow it to “do its job,” there’s more than meets the eye when it comes to finding the right guard dog.

 Some personal guard dog breeds are meant to make a lot of noise to scare off an intruder.
 However, the dog’s personality traits might make it less effective when it comes to chasing down an attacker.

 You’ll want to do some research on sites like the American Kennel Club to see which dogs are best for guarding.
 Depending on the type of protection you desire, you should choose a dog breed that has personality characteristics that closely match your needs.

-Typically, the most effective trained guard dogs are the German Shepherd, Belgian Malinois, Rottweiler, Doberman Pinscher, and other so called “Guardian breeds.”
+The most effective trained guard dogs are the German Shepherd, Belgian Malinois, Rottweiler, Doberman Pinscher, and other so-called “Guardian breeds.”
 These dogs are fearless, easily trainable, and have the distinct talent of discerning a threatening situation from a harmless one.

 Age of the Dog

 Age really does matter when it comes to adopting a dog to protect you.
 Older dogs that have not been properly trained tend to be anxious in a guarding role.
 As a result, they may tend to use their protective instincts in inappropriate ways.

 It’s always best to adopt a dog that has been trained in protection and guarding from a young age.
 Generally, these dogs have started their training as puppies.
 This means they’ve had plenty of time to practice their skills in a variety of circumstances.
 Adopting a puppy and then putting it through extensive training is also a great option.